olawale-o/react-metrics/README.md

-# React Metrics - Shares Valume
+# React Metrics - Shares Volume

 > "React Metrics" is a metric based web app that gives real-time updates on volume of shares traded in the
 > stock market.